sunfounder/super-kit-v2-for-pi/docs/source/Lesson_4_breathing_led.rst

 where **D** is the duty cycle, **T** is the time the signal is active, and **P** is the total period of the signal.
 Thus, a 60% duty cycle means the signal is on 60% of the time but off 40% of the time.
-The "on time" for a 60% duty cycle could be a fraction of a second, a day, or even a week, depending on the length of the period.
+The \"on time\" for a 60% duty cycle could be a fraction of a second, a day, or even a week, depending on the length of the period.